-In his new book, Accomplishing the Impossible: What God Does, What We Can Do, President Russell M. Nelson shares a powerful personal experience with angels, as well as many fascinating examples from the scriptures and Church history.
+In his book, Accomplishing the Impossible: What God Does, What We Can Do, President Russell M. Nelson shares a powerful personal experience with angels, as well as many fascinating examples from the scriptures and Church history.
 Enjoy the excerpt below and learn more about these heavenly beings.

 Do we really believe in angels?
 Well, the answer is no and yes.
 No, we do not believe in angels as most people imagine them, with colossal wings and cherubic faces.
 But we do believe in angels who serve as appointed messengers from heaven.